Astronatural/Langstons_Labyrinth/README.md

 ## Welcome to the Labyrinth

+:skull:

 This application is designed for RPG Game Masters to run a specific type of encounter for their players.
 It features a maze that moves around the players as they move around it.

+Besides the maze there are two tokens; a Blue Shield and a Red Skull.
+These tokens are moved independently by arrow buttons.
+There are no rules to Langston’s Labyrinth.
+As the GM you set the pace as you see fit.

 ## Project Status

 This project is still a work in progress.
 Although it is very close to 1.0.

 ## Installation